raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The client may perform as many DNS operations as it wishes using the newly created DSO Session.
 When the client has multiple messages to send, it SHOULD NOT wait for each response before sending the next message.

-This prevents TCP's delayed acknowledgement algorithm from forcing the client into a slow lock-step.
+The server MUST act on messages in the order they are received, but SHOULD NOT delay sending responses to those messages as they become available in order to return them in the order the requests were received.

-The server MUST act on messages in the order they are transmitted, but SHOULD NOT delay sending responses to those messages as they become available in order to return them in the order the requests were received.
+Section 3.3 of the DNS-over-TCP specification {{?RFC7766}} specifies this in more detail.

-{{?RFC7766}} section 3.3 specifies this in more detail.
+\[No it doesn't.
+RFC7766 has no section 3.3.\]

 ## DSO Session Timeouts {#sessiontimeouts}